DigitalExpart/PAKtIQ/ANALYTICS_TRIGGER_FIX.md

 ## Root Cause

-The database triggers that automatically update analytics when milestones or pakts are completed were trying to INSERT into the `analytics` table **before** the profile was fully created.
+The database triggers that automatically update analytics when milestones or Resolves are completed were trying to INSERT into the `analytics` table **before** the profile was fully created.
 This caused foreign key constraint violations.

 The triggers affected:
 1. `update_analytics_on_milestone_complete()` - Fires when milestones are completed
-2. `update_analytics_on_pakt_complete()` - Fires when pakts are completed
+2. `update_analytics_on_pakt_complete()` - Fires when Resolves are completed
 3. `get_or_create_analytics()` - Helper function to get/create analytics
 4. `update_user_streak()` - Updates user streak